Audace/audace.github.io/_posts/2016-03-03-Religion-Charity-Game-Theory.md

 | **Tom helps Dick**                   | ($5-3, $5-3)         | (-$3, $5)                         |
 | **Tom only looks after himself**     | ($5, -$3)            | ($0, $0)                          |

 Again, in one game, it makes sense to defect.
+With infinite games, maybe not.

 ## Ok ok, but what does this have to do with charity and religion again? ##